MicrosoftDocs/memdocs/memdocs/intune/enrollment/tutorial-use-device-enrollment-program-enroll-ios.md

 3. Under **Assign profile**, choose a profile for the devices > **Assign**.

 > [!NOTE]
-> Ensure **Device Type Restrictions** under **Enrollment Restrictions** does not have the Default **All Users** policy set to block the iOS/iPadOS platform.
-This will cause automated enrollment to fail and your device will show as Invalid Profile, regardless of user attestation.
-To permit enrollment by company managed devics only, block personally owned devices only, which will permit corporate devices to enroll.
-Microsoft defines a corporate device as those enrolled via a Device Enrollment Program, or devices manually entered under **Corporate device identifiers**.
+> Ensure that **Device Type Restrictions** under **Enrollment Restrictions** does not have the default **All Users** policy set to block the iOS/iPadOS platform.
+This setting will cause automated enrollment to fail and your device will show as Invalid Profile, regardless of user attestation.
+To permit enrollment only by company-managed devices, block only personally owned devices, which will permit corporate devices to enroll.
+Microsoft defines a corporate device as a device that's enrolled via a Device Enrollment Program or a device that's manually entered under **Corporate device identifiers**.

 ## Distribute devices to users